 Perhaps a leisurely week or two making your way down the Midi Canal is on your boating holiday, or cycling holiday, bucket list?
 And so it should be…

 For the dedicated walker, cycling is almost like cheating!
 But, I confess, if I could ride a bike, I probably would ride a section or two so that I could cover more ground in the same time.
 If you do too, remember to slow down occasionally and admire the scenery—and to turn around from time to time and take in the (often) entirely different view unfolding behind you!
 (Bike rental is available from VéliBourgogne at six Tourist Offices along the Burgundy Canal making it easy to collect your bike in one town and drop it off further along the canal.)

 While exploring the coast of Brittany in 2015, I set out to follow the Nantes à Brest Canal east from Port-Launay to Pontivy, then head south along the Blavet Canal to Lorient.
 This walk didn’t inspire me as much as the Midi and Burgundy Canals and I’m not sure I’ll write up the guidebook for this walk.
-But before I convince you not to go, see what you’ll be missing here.
+But before you dismiss it from your list of possibilities, see what you’ll be missing here.